kpancha/jeopardy-question-search/README.md

 # jeopardy-question-search
-Try it out here: https://trivia-search.herokuapp.com/ \n To run locally:
+Try it out here: https://trivia-search.herokuapp.com/

+To run locally:
 1) Install nodeJS and npm
 2) Clone this repository